WernerFP/vivaldi-profile-backup.sh/README.md

 ~/.config/vivaldi-snapshot/
 ```

-Are Vivaldi profile moved to a different location and there is only a symlink of the profile directory in `~/.config`, the files to which the symlink points will be saved.
+Are Vivaldi profiles moved to a different location and there is only a symlink of the profile directory in `~/.config`, the files to which the symlink points will be saved.

 Profiles created with `--user-data-dir` at a different location are ignored by the script.